thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 **Efficiency, and Alternatives to ALISTs and PLISTs**

 We mentioned earlier that the `alist` and `plist` were both representation of linear-lookup key--value structures.
 This is because they both work naively.
-That is, doing a lookup entails traversing the entire structure and comparing each key in turn until one matches the key we're looking for.
+That is, doing a lookup entails traversing the entire structure and comparing each key in turn until one matches the key we're looking for...

 ```lisp
 * (defun printest (fn)